micha11938/netbox_export-import/README.md

 Step 4.
 Export excel file to csv file

 Step 5.
-Open file with sublime text application
+Open file with Sublime Text application

 Step 6.
 Reformat the CSV file to meet the demands of the netbox Fieldoptions import format.
 This is de Fieldoptions format for 'racks'.
 Site, regions, rackroles etc. do have different Fieldoption formats.